-Austen and British Empiricism
+Jane Austen and British Empiricism

 In Britain, the Enlightenment’s unique form is called British Empiricism; a style of thinking that dominates Austen’s novels, where the ideas of John Locke are recognizable.

 Locke believes that humans are not victims of fate.
 Humans can become agents of free will (and of soteria) provided their mind is properly formed by reason.
 To Locke, reason is “a matter of reflection on experience and not a development of innate ideas.”
 Noticing this is important when reading Austen, because the theme of each novel is how a heroine engages, or struggles to engage, or refuses to engage, in the process of reasoning by reflecting on her experience in order to arrive at “correct” knowledge.

 Locke rejects absolutist views of government in favor of democracy.
-In place of the divine right of kings, Locke proposes a social contract based on reason This social contract is evident in Austen’s attitude towards authority.
+In place of the divine right of kings, Locke proposes a social contract based on reason.
+This social contract is evident in Austen’s attitude towards authority.
 To Austen, all rulers—whether of kingdoms, estates, parishes, or families—have social responsibilities to live up to.
 The authority given to them by the social contract is contingent and easily eclipsed by misrule.

-Austen and Unregulated Capitalism
+Jane Austen and Unregulated Capitalism

 British Empiricism gave Austen a theoretical basis, but her practical basis was the unregulated capitalism of the long eighteenth century.
 Austen witnessed the upheaval of the transition from agrarian capitalism to global capitalism; recognized destabilizing events on the Continent; and understood that Britain was involved in a colonial experience that was presenting strategic, economic, and moral difficulties.

-Austen’s describes the high degree of mobility that capital conveys on those who can produce wealth in a market economy, and the disadvantage created by insufficient capital.
+Austen describes the high degree of mobility that capital conveys on those who can produce wealth in a market economy, and the disadvantage created by insufficient capital.
 The best prospects for soteria are to be found in a successful marriage and effective husbandry; but these are not easy to achieve, which is why Austen’s novels contrast the reality of family life with its ideal.

-Austen and Georgian Anglicanism
+Jane Austen and Georgian Anglicanism

 Austen is committed to the via media (or “middle way”) of Georgian Anglicanism.
 In her novels, Austen considers the dilemmas confronting the church caused by pluralism, absentee livings, sinecures, secularization, dissension, and the worldly temperament of the clergy, all of which can inhibit effective pastoral care (that is, the “cure of souls”).